codio/knowledge/source/instructors/authoring/assessments/edit-assessment-points.rst

 ======================
 To edit assessment points, follow these steps:

-1. In the Guide Editor, click the **Settings** icon.

-2. Click the **Assessment** tab to view the list of all assessments.
+1. In the Guide Editor, click the **Assessments** button to view the list of all assessments.

-3. Click the assessment to open it and modify the points.
+2. Click the assessment to open it and modify the points.

    .. image:: /img/assessmentpoints.png
       :alt: Edit Assessment Points